MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-invoice-jobs.md

 You can invoice:

 * Multiple projects using a **Project Create Sales Invoice** task.
-* Whole projects, sub-projects within a project, or individual project planning lines using the relevant action in the project pages.
+* Whole projects or subprojects within a project, or individual project planning lines using the relevant action in the project pages.
 * Combine multiple project planning lines from different projects into a single sales invoice using the **Get Project Planning Lines** action on the **Sales Invoice** page.

 ## To create multiple project sales invoices

-You can create an invoice for a project or for one or more project tasks for a customer when either the work to invoice is complete or when you reach the date for invoicing based on an invoicing schedule.
+You can create an invoice for a project or for one or more project tasks:

+* When the work to invoice is complete.
+* When you reach the date for invoicing set on an invoicing schedule.

 The following procedure shows how to use a batch job to invoice multiple projects.